fburakk/binary_classification/README.md

 # Binary Classification Demo

-## This is the implementation of SVM classification technique for 10 datasets taken from UC Irvine Machine Learning Repository Misclassification Rates are given at the end(command window)
+### This is the implementation of SVM classification technique for 10 datasets taken from UC Irvine Machine Learning Repository, Misclassification Rates are given at the end(command window)

  Datasets:
    * 1 --> Breast Cancer Wisconsin Original